UBB-bibliometrics/search-strategies-priorityareas/GSU_TableauCristin.md

 Note that climate change as related to the three main focus areas is already included under those sections - anything mentioning health and climate change (global health), specific groups of people/justice and climate change (inequality), or migrants/refugees and climate change (migration) will already be covered there.
 Other aspects of climate change research is not covered by this search string, but by the KE satsningsområde.

 Note that in the WoS version of this string, I have expanded farming to include more terms ("food production" OR "agriculture" OR "aquaculture" OR "smallhold*").
+Aquaculture was added here in 2022.

 ```Ceylon =
 IF ((